Kelvin connection in IC design

 Vout=VLDOILRtraceV_{out} = V_{LDO} - I_{L}R_{trace}

-As we are sensing the feedback voltage from the output of an LDO, we don't see that voltage change caused by RtraceR_{trace} which lead to an output error.
+As we are sensing the feedback voltage from the output of an LDO, we don't see that voltage change caused by RtraceR_{trace} which leads to an output error.
 If the output current is large, i.e. 100mA100mA and even if the routing resistance is 1Ω\approx 1 \Omega, the output voltage difference will be:

 Vdrop=ILRtrace=100mA1Ω=100mVV_{drop} = I_{L}R_{trace} = 100mA*1 \Omega = 100mV